 OpenText also ranks as a Challenger, same as last year, and comes equipped with content management, analytics, personalization, optimization, and DAM capabilities.
 OpenText’s DXP integrates with a range of third-party applications and suits complex organizations that deal with content-oriented scenarios.

 Squiz and Kentico also remain in the Niche category with DXP offerings used by organizations in B2B, B2C, and B2E settings.
-Kentico’s DXP, called Kentico Xperience, provides nontypical functionalities for email marketing and digital commerce and is most often deployed in the government, education, retail, healthcare, and manufacturing verticals.
+Kentico’s DXP, called Kentico Xperience, provides nontypical email marketing and digital commerce functionalities and is most often deployed in the government, education, retail, healthcare, and manufacturing verticals.
 Squiz is predominantly used by midsize organizations and provides a modular platform with distinct modules for content management, search and data management, and others.
 The company is actively investing in customer service and offers direct communication with customers.

 e-Spirit is one of the new entrants in the Niche Player category.
 Gartner describes the company as having a “sound product strategy” aligned with the ongoing developments within the DXP market (i.e., cross-channel continuity and personalization).
 Its FirstSpirit Digital Experience Platform provides users with content management, search, personalization, and analytic capabilities.
 Like Adobe’s DXP, it’s available as a cloud PaaS and on-premises and is best used in B2C and B2B environments.